-Absolutely Flowers In Twin Falls Steers The 5 O'Clock Free Ride

-Absolutely Flowers In Twin Falls Steers The 5 O’Clock Free Ride
+Absolutely Flowers In Twin Falls Serves Up Classic Rock Lunch

-For those of you familiar with the "Five O'clock Free Ride," on 98.3 "The Snake," we have a new sponsor for your 30 minutes of commercial-free, classic rock bliss, for that drive home from work.
+For those of you familiar with the noon hour on 98.3 "The Snake," we have a new sponsor for your "Classic Rock Lunch."

-Absolutely Flowers, at 285 Blue Lakes Boulevard, North, is now the driving force behind your commercial free commute home weekdays.
+Absolutely Flowers, at 285 Blue Lakes Boulevard, North, is now the driving force behind your lunch hour.
 I had a chance to visit the family owned and operated shop this week, and was extremely impressed by not only the beautifully decorated interior, but the abundant array of flowers on display.
 The shop also features gifts, cards, floral baskets, bouquets, vases and much more.

 For all your holiday floral needs, they've got you covered at Absolutely Flowers, your Twin Falls florist, on Blue Lakes.
 Find them online at twinfallsflorist.com, or call 208-734-2800 with your questions or orders.